 For further context about the history of service providers and the Working Lands Enterprise Initiative, please see the Working Lands Enterprise Initiative Service Provider Educational Paper.

-Previous recipients of Working Lands Service Provider Grants are eligible to re-apply for funding during Fiscal Year 2023.
+- Previous recipients of Working Lands Service Provider Grants are eligible to re-apply for funding during Fiscal Year 2024.
 Previous grantees who are applying again must explain how this project builds on previous work or is a separate project, as well as report on the results of previously funded projects and 4 demonstrate how continued funding will be used to grow or improve the program.
 Services must be provided to a new cohort of businesses for each funding period.
-For optional further context about the history of service providers and the Working Lands Enterprise Board, please see WLEI's educational paper on this topic.

 How to Apply

-- Review the full FY 2023 WLEI Service Provider Grant Request for Applications for the complete details on eligible projects/applicants and the full application process.
+- Review the full WLEI Service Provider Grant Request for Applications for the complete details on eligible projects/applicants and the full application process.

 - Register in WebGrants (may take up to two business days).